ohmybash/oh-my-bash/CONTRIBUTING.md

 For any extensive change, _eg_ a new plugin, you will have to find testers to +1 your PR.

 When you add new themes, please also update [themes/THEMES.md](https://github.com/ohmybash/oh-my-bash/blob/master/themes/THEMES.md).
-The theme needs to have exactly one image of height ~290px and width 600--800px.
+The theme needs to have exactly one image file.
+The image size needs to be height ~290px and width 600..800px to make the theme gallery aligned and also to keep the repository size small.
+The filename should be `<theme name>-dark.png` or `<theme name>-light.png` depending on the dark or light background of the terminal used to make the image.
 After your new themes are merged, the list in [Themes](https://github.com/ohmybash/oh-my-bash/wiki/Themes) in the Wiki also needs to be updated.

 ----